How to upgrade your Mac with an SSD

 Step 1: Format the SSD

-Before you do this, you should use CleanMyMac 3 to perform a Smart Cleanup.
+Before you do this, you should use CleanMyMac X to perform a Smart Cleanup.
 This will clear your system of any junk files so that they’re not transferred over unnecessarily.
-You can download CleanMyMac 3 for free, here.
+You can download CleanMyMac X for free here.

-Cloning the hard drive can be done with a tool such as SuperDuper! or Carbon Copy Cleaner, or with Apple’s own Disk Utility program.
+Cloning the hard drive can be done with a tool like SuperDuper! or Carbon Copy Cleaner or with Apple’s own Disk Utility program.
 Here’s how to do it with the latter:

 - Connect the SSD to your Mac using the SATA-to-USB cable.